VerticalRelevance/Performance-Testing-Blueprint/README.md

 Blueprint for performance testing foundation.
 This blueprint uses Locust as the performance test framework.
 You can read more about it [here]().

+## This branch

+This branch contains some things that did not make it into the release June 2022.
+These things include directories that were intended to be used with distributed load testing.

 ## Installation guide

 Clone this blueprint repo.